A three day Ore Mountains itinerary

 The Miner’s church in Seiffen has been depicted in countless pieces of woodcrafts and has become so famous that the reverend now gives daily tours at noon (except Sundays).
 You’ll learn about its rare octagonal shape and the stories around the intricate chandeliers.
 Otherwise you can see it for yourself between 11 and 3pm.

-Also, try to visit at least one of the factories, where you can see with your own eyes the efforts that go into assembling and hand painting the infamous wooden pieces of art the Ore Mountains are renown for.
+Also, try to visit at least one factory, where you can see with your own eyes the efforts that go into assembling and hand painting the infamous wooden pieces of art the Ore Mountains are renown for.
 There are several options in town, you’ll see them advertised as “Schauwerkstatt”

 If you’re looking for a hearty meal, try the Holzwurm restaurant.
 Their wooden decor makes for a cosy atmosphere, portions are large and it’s located right in the center of town, amongst all the fun.